Financial Aid for College

 - Grants: awards typically based on financial need that do not need to be repaid.
 An example is the Federal Pell Grant.
 Eligibility often depends on your EFC and/or financial need.

 - Scholarships: are awards usually based on achievement or talent that also do not need to be paid back.
 Also, your prospective college(s) may offer scholarships based on academic merit and/or financial need.
-Amundsen's main counseling page also features a "scholarships" tab with helpful search resources.
+Our "scholarships" tab offers helpful search resources.

 - Federal Work-Study (FWS): provides part-time jobs for students with financial need.
 The jobs are usually available on or near campus.
 A list of available jobs can be found at the college’s financial aid office or student employment office.